 Also announced today, Associate Prof Ayton will lead a new $3 million Centre of Research Excellence in Enhanced Dementia Diagnosis (CREEDD) to be established at the Florey Institute.
-The Centre will bring together expertise from the Florey Institute including Professors Amy Brodtmann and Ashley Bush, as well as research partners in VIC, NSW and QLD.
+The Centre will bring together expertise from The Florey including Professors Amy Brodtmann and Ashley Bush, as well as research partners in VIC, NSW and QLD.

-Pictured: Associate Professor Scott Ayton
+Associate Professor Scott Ayton

-Awarded $600,000 in Investigator Grant funding, Dr Leigh Walker, Senior Research Officer in the Florey’s Addiction Neuroscience Laboratory, will lead a project to identify and characterise new targets for the treatment of alcohol use disorder, a major health concern with limited and inadequate treatment options.
+Awarded $600,000 in Investigator Grant funding, Dr Leigh Walker, Senior Research Officer in The Florey’s Addiction Neuroscience Laboratory, will lead a project to identify and characterise new targets for the treatment of alcohol use disorder, a major health concern with limited and inadequate treatment options.